 I’ve seen quite a few buffalo cauliflower recipes but I didn’t really understand the fuss.
 Then I tried them myself and I’m in love.
-These are creamy and tasty and I’m definitely adding this to my game day snacks.
+These are so tasty and I’m definitely adding this to my game day snacks.
 I never thought I would love vegetarian buffalo “wings”.

-Unlike other recipes I’ve seen, these aren’t just pieces of cauliflower brushed with buffalo sauce.
+Unlike other recipes I’ve seen, these aren’t just florets brushed with buffalo sauce.
 Instead, they are first coated in a yogurt flour slurry, which makes the cauliflower very tender and creates a light layer of creaminess over the cauliflower.
-The creamy, tangy coating really elevates these beyond just a roasted vegetable and makes these super addicting.
+The creamy, tangy coating really elevates these beyond just a roasted vegetable and makes them super addicting.

 Buffalo Cauliflower Bites